Holborn tube station: Historical tram connections

 Before the closure of the original London tram network in 1952, Holborn tube station provided an interchange between trams and tubes, via the Kingsway Tramway Subway underground Holborn tramway station located a little distance south of the underground station.
 This was the only part of London with an underground tram system, and Holborn tramway station (named Great Queen Street when first opened) is still extant beneath ground, though with no public access.

 Current bus connections

-London Buses routes 1, 8, 59, 68, 91, 133, 188 and 243, limited Superloop route SL6 and night routes N1, N8, N25, N68, N91, N171 and N242 serve the station.
+A large number of day and nighttime London Buses routes serve the station.